 How do I propose a course for the core curriculum?

-Faculty members who wish to propose a course should discuss their ideas with their curriculum committee and/or chairperson of their department.
+Faculty members who wish to propose a course should discuss their ideas with their curriculum committee and/or head of their department.
 With their approval, nominations may be submitted each fall or spring semester via an electronic link distributed by the Undergraduate Curriculum Council.
-Nominations will be accepted until October for possible inclusion in the following spring semester and to November for the following fall semester schedule of classes.

 What is the timeline for nominating course proposals?